 - Option 2: This option connects callers who need help with daily living to 211, the United Way in their area.
-These callers might need resources like childcare, senior program services, food assistance, or help paying for utilities.
+These callers might need resources like child care, senior program services, food assistance, or help paying for utilities.

 Coordinate with other agricultural groups and organizations – share the responsibility, the cost, and the credit.
 MDA staff work with other organizations in the state, such as the Minnesota State Farm Business Management program, Farmer-Lender Mediation, and Farmers Legal Action Group.
-Program coordinators also started an email list where members can share information and resources.
-Currently, about 60 people have joined that list.

-While farmers need a variety of resources, they need simple, clear paths to find what they are looking for.
+While farmers need a variety of resources, they also need simple, clear paths to find what they are looking for.
 The helpline and website are not exhaustive – and that's by design.